vmonteco/osis/_posts/2017-01-03-fosdem-lightning-talk.markdown

 We are happy to share with you the news we received today: our proposal to present OSIS at [FOSDEM](https://fosdem.org/2017/about/) was accepted!
-That's the first time we present the project to the Open Source community, fortunately, in the most important free software conferences in Europe.
+That's the first time we present the project to the Open Source community, fortunately, in the most important free software conference in Europe.

 <img src="{{ site.url }}/assets/posts/fosdem.jpg" alt="Copyright Christophe
 Villeneuve, Mozilla">